helium/HIP/xx-restore-first-to-witness.md

 ## Success Metrics

-To measure the success of this hip we need to look at packet stuffing reward reductions and an increase to the better setup hotspots in an area which should be confirmable via mapping
+To measure the success of this hip we need to look at packet stuffing reward reductions and an increase to the better setup hotspots in an area which should be confirmable via mapping and in terms of rewards.